-The Brookings Anti-Corruption, Democracy, and Security (ACDS) project tackles the world’s thorniest anti-corruption problems—the ones that most profoundly impact global democracy and security.
+The Anti-Corruption, Democracy, and Security (ACDS) project at Brookings tackles the world’s thorniest anti-corruption problems—the ones that most profoundly impact global democracy and security.
 The kleptocracy fueled Russian invasion of Ukraine.
 Dubious state-fostered business practices in countries like China.
 The exponential growth of the green energy transition—with its equally explosive corruption risks.
 And much more.

 We bring together scholars and practitioners from around the world to investigate the challenges, analyze the evidence, and galvanize collective action.
 We fight corruption in ways that strengthen democracy and improve global security.